klabu-lesvos-badge

 Lesvos, the Greek island, serves as a pivotal, yet painful, entry point for asylum seekers arriving in Europe.
 It marks the end of a traumatic journey across the sea and the start of a complex one onwards through Europe, marked by uncertainty and change.

 The Lesvos Spirit project first opened its door within Mavrovouni Transit Camp.
 However, in response to political changes and increased restriction in access to the camp for non-governmental organisations, the project successfully relocated.
-It now operates just outside the camp in Kara Tepe, complementing YSR’s new gym by ensuring there is enough equipment for all.
+KLABU now operates just outside the camp in Kara Tepe, complementing YSR’s new gym by ensuring there is enough equipment for all.
 The YSR gym is conveniently situated near a community centre, called Parea, which provides language classes, workshops, a free café, and other crucial resources.
 This new location offers a centralised, safe, and accessible space for asylum seekers to relax and enjoy a fun workout.

 • Tamana female group